 The Reform had a rough patch since inception with opponents

-as well as dragging it to court.
-Insurers lobbied against most of
+well as dragging it to court.
+Insurers lobbied against most of its

-its provisions and opposition political parties swore to repeal
+provisions and opposition political parties swore to repeal the

-the whole law if they were elected.
-But the law survived the
+whole law if they were elected.
+But the law survived the challenges

-challenges with the Supreme Court upholding the constitutionality
+with the Supreme Court upholding the constitutionality of its

 Also, the re-election of Barack Obama provides the necessary